 Results

-We consider a number of metrics for determining the performance of our method.
-To assess the goodness of point estimates (posterior means), we compute the normalized root mean squared error (NRMSE) and the coefficient of determination (R2) between estimated and true parameter values.
+To assess the performance of our method, we consider a number of different metrics for the following application examples.
+To assess the precision of point estimates (posterior means), we compute the normalized root mean squared error (NRMSE) and the coefficient of determination (R2) between estimated and true parameter values.
 To assess the recovery of the full posterior, we compute the Kullback-Leibler (KL) divergence (34) between the true and the approximate distributions for the toy example, and use simulation-based calibration (SBC, (35)) for the other examples where the analytic posterior is not available in closed-form.
 Details for computing the N RM SE, R2, and SCB can be found in the SI.

 Toy Example – Bayesian Regression.
 As a proof-of-concept, we demonstrate the utility of our method in recovering the true analytic posteriors of the regression coefficients of a conjugate Bayesian regression model.
 To set the stage, assume we have